Potter's Wheel

 II Peter names some of those naturally solid things.

-Chapter 1 :5 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; 6 And to knowledge temperance; and to temperance patience; and to patience godliness; 7 And to godliness brotherly kindness; and to brotherly kindness charity.
+Chapter 1: 5 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; 6 And to knowledge temperance; and to temperance patience; and to patience godliness; 7 And to godliness brotherly kindness; and to brotherly kindness charity.
 8 For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.

-What fire does He places us in?
-Matthew 3:11 speaks of the fire.
 I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire:

 Can permanent changes occur that increase the strength of these human vessels?

 In Acts Chapter 9 we read of the most amazing story of permanent change ever told.
-Saul who was a persecutor of followers of Chirst, after an encounter with Holy Ghost fire, became Paul became a mighty follower who preached the gospel of Christ.
+Saul who was a persecutor of followers of Christ, after an encounter with Holy Ghost fire, became Paul became a mighty follower who preached the gospel of Christ.

 I Peter 4 describes that fire.